Who is this for?

 The Student Advisory Committee will establish a meeting schedule suitable to all members.

 There will be engagement opportunities throughout the course of this project for individuals who are not selected to serve on the Student Advisory Committee.
-Please send an email to firstname.lastname@example.org to receive updates on these opportunities.
+Please join this mailing list to receive updates on these opportunities.
+For questions about this application or the Student Advisory Group, please contact email@example.com.

 Provide institutional oversight and administrative support